jethrocarr/puppet-soe/README.md

       if ($enable) {
         # ... do stuff

+Remember that with Hiera if you place configuration in `common.yml` it will apply to every single server, but you can also do much more targeted configuration if desired.

+Some sub-classes contain additional params, all of which you can adjust via Hiera.
+It is best to review each file to learn about it's functionality from the comments at the header.

-Of course this SOE isn't going to meet every use case.
+Of course even with this configurability, this SOE module isn't going to meet every use case.
 Where it falls short, you are welcome to do any of the following:

 1. Submit a PR if it's a useful feature to many other people (rather than just yourself or some very unique rare distribution).